 By GARY B. GRAVES, Associated Press

-Strong was 37-15 in four seasons at Louisville, including a 3-1 record in bowl games.
+Strong, 37-15 in four seasons at Louisville, including 3-1 in bowl games, will replace Mack Brown.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.